 Recently, there’s been a great deal of coverage about the obesity epidemic in media outlets right across the globe.
 As a scientist I welcome the spotlight being turned on this issue, as the work I do shows strong evidence that being overweight or obese increases the risk of 10 cancers.
 What isn’t as well known, however, is that there is another aspect of a person’s size that’s also linked to cancer: height.
 World Cancer Research Fund International’s analysis of worldwide research reveals that taller people are at an increased risk of 6 cancers.

-For our Continuous Update Project we analyse global evidence on the link between diet, weight, physical activity and cancer.
-This analysis reveals strong evidence that the taller you are, the more at risk you are of developing ovarian, prostate, pancreatic, colorectal, pre and post-menopausal breast, and – in the report we are publishing today – kidney cancer.
+For our Global Cancer Update Programme (CUP Global) we analyse global evidence on the link between diet, weight, physical activity and cancer.
+This analysis reveals strong evidence that the taller you are, the more at risk you are of developing ovarian cancer, prostate cancer, pancreatic cancer, colorectal cancer, pre and post-menopausal breast cancer, and kidney cancer.

 Specifically, for every extra 5 cm in height the increased risk of the six cancers is as follows:

 - Pre- and post-menopausal breast cancer (9% and 11% increased risk respectively)

 - Prostate (4% increased risk)

 Unlike being overweight or obese, though, once you have reached your final height it’s impossible to do anything about it.
 So why am I discussing it?
 Well, the increased risk seen in taller people for different cancers and in different populations suggests that a basic common mechanism – possibly acting in early life – might be involved.
 So while you cannot change someone’s final height once they’ve reached it, how tall someone grows can be influenced by the way they are nurtured and fed in the womb, and throughout the rest of their childhood and adolescent growth and development phase.

 Adult height is a marker that represents a growth process